fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-1-17-singapore-high-tea.md

 Signature Item: St. Regis Signature Scones with Clotted Cream – Light, flaky scones served warm with fresh clotted cream and strawberry jam, a classic that never disappoints.

 Each of these locations offers a distinctive high tea experience, combining unique settings, exquisite teas, and indulgent food to create an unforgettable afternoon of luxury in Singapore.
+If you want more restaurant options, [here](https://fromhktosg.github.io/singapore-top-restaurants-by-cuisine/) you go!

 Happy tea-ing!